How to Create DEMs from LAS files with ArcGIS 3D Analyst

 How do you read point clouds or LAS files with ArcGIS 3D Analyst?

-Let’s go step-by-step from a dense point cloud to a digital elevation models and digital surface model.
+Let’s go step-by-step from a dense point cloud to a digital elevation model and digital surface model.

 LAS File Format

 LAS files are available for public use, unlike ASCII and other proprietary file formats.
-The dense networks of coordinate point measurements are so large sometimes that they often need to be split to prevent the file size becoming too large.
+The dense networks of coordinate point measurements are so large sometimes that they often need to be split to prevent the file size from becoming too large.

 When you compress a LAS file, the file format specifically for this is LAZ.
 You can save significant storage space using the LAZ file format.
 Like most file compression, LAZ has no information loss.

-How do we convert LAS files in ArcGIS into DEMs, DSMs or other outputs?
-In order to start this tutorial, you’ll need ArcGIS 3D Analyst and a sample LAS Dataset like from these top 6 free LiDAR sources.
+How do we convert LAS files in ArcGIS into DEMs, DSMs, or other outputs?
+To start this tutorial, you’ll need ArcGIS 3D Analyst and a sample LAS Dataset like from these top 6 free LiDAR sources.

 Step 1: Turn on the 3D Analyst Extension in ArcCatalog.